darkavenger75/Tasmota-Climate-Hub/README.md

 Seeed Xiao ESP32-C6 based climate controller for Tasmota

 A flexible Tasmota hub with 4 sensor inputs and 5 relay outputs.
 Can replace your collection of timer switches and thermostats (e.g. fish tank, terrarium) to allow for more complex control and the ability to check/change settings via the web interface.
 This is a stand-alone device not requiring internet access or any external controller/hub.
+Being based on Tasmota it can be integrated into e.g. Home Assistant.
 - RJ9 inputs for Sonoff WTS01 or THS01 (or whatever you want to connect requiring 1 GPIO, GND, 3.3V).
 - Solid state relay main voltage outputs, max.
 2A each.
 - Option to add Zigbee module Ebyte E18-MS1 to integrate some of your Zigbee devices (check https://zigbee.blakadder.com/zigbee2tasmota.html for compatibility).